 It looks like this:

-In order to be able to schedule posts on Later, you need to download and sign in to the Later mobile app.
+To be able to schedule posts on Later, you need to download and sign in to the Later mobile app.

 Once your mobile app is connected, your dashboard looks like this.